madeofpendletonwool/AlarmClock/README.md

  - [x] Sound function
  - [x] Allow you to choose music/sound to play
  - [x] import of music from a location of choice
+ - [ ] Support for music files other than mp3's
+ - [ ] Custom Pi image that can be deployed using an img file

 ## Platform Availability